Bloom Filters in Adversarial Environments: Computationally Unbounded Adversary

 \begin{theorem} Let $\BB$ be a Bloom filter as constructed above.
-Then $\BB$ is an $(n,t,\eps)$-resilient Bloom filter against unbounded adversaries, that uses $m$ bits of memory where $m=O(n\leps + t)$. \end{theorem} \begin{proof} Let $A$ be any (unbounded) adversary that performs $t$ adaptive queries $x_1 \till x_t$ on $\BB$.
+Then for any constant $0 < \eps < 1/2$, $\BB$ is an $(n,t,\eps)$-resilient Bloom filter against unbounded adversaries, that uses $m$ bits of memory where $m=O(n\leps + t)$. \end{theorem} \begin{proof} Let $A$ be any (unbounded) adversary that performs $t$ adaptive queries $x_1 \till x_t$ on $\BB$.
 The function $g$ constructed above outputs $\ell$ bits.
 For the analysis, recall that we constructed the function $g$ to be composed of $\ell$ independent functions, each $g_i$ with the range $V=\B$.
-For the rest of the proof, we denote $g(x)$ to be the composition of $g_1(x),\ldots, g_k(x)$.
+For the rest of the proof, we denote $g(x)$ to be the composition of $g_1(x),\ldots, g_{\ell}(x)$.

 In the lookup procedure, on each query $x_i$ we compute $g(x_i)$ and compare it to a single cell in each table.
 Suppose that the comparison between $g(x_i)$ and each cell is done bit by bit.
-That is, on the first index where they differ we output `no' and halt (and not continue to the next bit).
-Only if all the bits are equal we answer `yes'.
+That is, on the first index where they differ we output '0' (\ie `no') and halt (and do not continue to the next bit).
+Only if all the bits are equal we answer `1' (\ie `yes').
 That is, not all functions $g_j$ necessarily participate on each query.

-Moreover, suppose that for each cell we mark the last bit the was compared.
-Then, on the next query, we continue the comparison from next bit in a cyclic order (the next bit of the last bit is the first bit).
+Moreover, suppose that for each cell we {\em mark the last bit} that was compared.
+Then, on the next query, we continue the comparison from the next bit in a cyclic order (the next bit of the last bit is the first bit).